 }

 This Flutter tutorial shows a pretty basic Table structure.
-There are many other features available for Flutter Table widget, as you see in this video.
+There are many other features available for the Flutter Table widget, as you see in this video.